• OpenMindTours on Instagram

 Colosseum

 The great Archaeological Park of the Colosseum is the heart of the ancient city and also includes the Roman Forum and the Palatine Hill.
 In recent years, the Colosseum Archaeological Park has made great strides in making this site accessible to everyone.
 All its entrances are accessible to people with disabilities and lifts and stairlifts are available.
 In addition, staff are present at the entrance to provide assistance.
 Inside the Colosseum, a well-marked route allows all visitors to fully experience a large portion of the 1st order, offering a suggestive view of the arena and the steps, and, thanks to the presence of dedicated lifts, even visitors with mobility impairments can reach and enjoy the entire surface of the 2nd order.
 From here you can admire a breathtaking panoramic view of the interior of the Colosseum and the Roman Forum.
-The Belvedere is still inaccessible to people with limited mobility.
+The Belvedere is still inaccessible.

 Roman Forum and Palatine Hill